jbtiglao/team-profile-generator/README.md

 9. When the user clicks on the GitHub username, the GitHub profile opens in a new tab.

 10. Validation on the employee information were added to ensure that user input is in the proper format.

+11. When the user fails to enter the employee's name, employee ID, GitHub username, and school, the user will be prompted to enter the same.
+Meanwhile, failure to enter the correct office number or email format will prompt the user to enter the office number or valid email.

 11. Required classes.
-As required in the assignment's README file, the application includes `Employee`, `Manager`, `Engineer`, and `Intern` classes.
+The application includes `Employee`, `Manager`, `Engineer`, and `Intern` classes.
 All classes pass the test when the command ```npm run test``` is initialized.

 ---